radiorabe/raar/doc/import.md

 # RAAR Import

 The importer takes care of adding recorded audio files into the archive database.
-It's main executable lives in `bin/import` and may be called by a cron job:

-    bash -l -c '$RAAR_HOME/bin/import >> /dev/null 2>&1'

 See [Architecture](architecture.md) for details on the import settings.